 No matter who you are or where you’re coming from, you will find some entry point to the world of The Beach Boys.
 This is because The Beach Boys, for whatever reason, come as close to running the full gamut of human experience and emotion as any pop group possibly could.
 Their story (and music!) contains all the ups and downs, left-turns and nervous breakdowns, reinventions and regressions, banality and weirdness of life itself.

 Of course, no hour-long breakout session could possibly do the band justice.
 But one can certainly try!
-Indeed, at our Charlottesville Conference next month (9/28-29), and in honor of their 50th anniversary, I’ll be doing just that in a session called “How I Learned to Stop Worrying and Love the Beach Boys.”
-Go here to register and/or catch a wave!
+Indeed, at our Charlottesville Conference next month (9/28-29), and in honor of their 50th anniversary, I doing just that in a session called “How I Learned to Stop Worrying and Love the Beach Boys.”
 And if that’s not incentive enough, here’s an excerpt of an absurdly candid interview with Brian Wilson from 1988 that captures some of the conflict: